SystemsApproach/security/key-distro.rst

 to those that their browser recognizes as trusted.
-These certificates are accepted by Secure Socket Layer (SSL)/Transport Layer Security (TLS), the protocol most often used to secure Web transactions, which we discuss in a later section.
+These certificates are accepted by Secure Socket Layer (SSL)/Transport Layer Security (TLS), the protocol most often used to secure Web transactions, which we discuss in a later chapter.
 (If you are curious, you can poke around in the preferences settings for your browser and find the “view certificates” option to see how many CAs your browser is configured to trust.)